eduP2P/common/test_suite/README.md

 ## Requirements

-The full test suite is known to work on Ubuntu 22.04 and Ubuntu 24.04, but will probably work on any Linux installation with a bash shell.
+The full test suite is known to work on Ubuntu 22.04 and Ubuntu 24.04, but will probably work on any GNU/Linux installation with a bash shell.
 Furthermore, any machine running Go version 1.22+ should be able to run the integration tests.
 The following software needs to be installed before the full test suite can be run: